ntoll/ntoll.github.io/article/why-computers-1/index.md

 ## Following Rules

 Do you know how to play children's card game, Snap?

 (Bear with me, I promise it'll be worth it.)

 Using a standard deck of cards, the aim is to win all the cards by _taking turns to play_.

 Let's follow along as siblings Penelope (11), Sam (8) and Will (5) play a game:

-Penelope (for no other reason than she's the oldest) acts a dealer.
+Penelope (for no other reason than she's the oldest) acts as dealer.
 She shuffles the deck of cards so they're in a random order and deals them, face down and in equal quantity, to each player until there are none left to deal.
 This is the starting state from which all games of Snap begin.